All Episodes

 Actually, Boehner was too.

-They're driving along in her Cadillac, and uh they just happened to have uh cell phone frequency receiver in there, and just happen to have a recorder, like we all do in our cars to record other people's cell phone calls.
+And just happened to have a recorder, like we all do in our cars, to record other people's cell phone calls.

-And they gave that conversation to Big Dad uh bad Jim McDermott, who gave it to New York Times, they published that was a conversation uh with with uh John Boehner that Newt was having.
+And they gave that conversation to Big Dad Bad Jim McDermott, who gave it to the New York Times.

 Anyway, greetings and welcome.

-It's the award-winning Rush Limbaugh program, and we are coming to you today in uh Living Color on the Ditto Cam.
+It's the award-winning Rush Limbaugh program, and we are coming to you today in Living Color on the Ditto Cam.

-It's up and running at Rush Limbaugh.com.
+It's up and running at rushlimbaugh.com.

-I didn't know this, but uh some people started a blog named after the term that we had coined for Auburn Hills, and now they're all upset that uh they've got to find a new name for their blog, and they're asking me to come up with a new nickname.
+I didn't know this, but some people started a blog named after the term that we had coined for Auburn Hills.

-Uh but we're still working on uh appropriate nicknames.
+But we're still working on appropriate nicknames.

-People who have this from Olympia, Washington, people who have sex with animals should face felony convictions for animal cruelty, says a Republican senator pushing for a ban on bestiality.
+To the remaining items in our news digest today, people who have this from Olympia, Washington, people who have sex with animals should face felony convictions for animal cruelty, says a Republican senator pushing for a ban on bestiality.

-Senator Pam Roach, a Republican from Auburn, is sponsoring the bill, which was prompted by a widely publicized Washington State case in which a man died of injuries suffered while having sex with a horse.
+Senator Pam Roach, a Republican from Auburn, is sponsoring the bill, which was prompted by a widely publicized Washington state case in which a man died of injuries suffered while having sex with a horse.

 Our laws are lacking in this area, said Pam Roach.